 Advanced data models pull together available data on rainfall, temperature, soil and other factors.
 Through sophisticated algorithms, they predict cotton yield responses to various irrigation scenarios, enabling growers to make more informed decisions as they create their irrigation maps and schedules.

 Data from Daystar et al. (2017) showed that producers using sensor-based irrigation were achieving 100 pounds higher yield without increased water use compared to those not using sensors.15

 Cotton water management research

-Water quality and quantity are regulated to minimize risk to the environment and people, and producers are subject to state and federal laws that regulate water use and quality.
+Agriculture water quality and quantity are regulated to minimize risk to the environment and people, and producers are subject to state and federal laws that regulate water use and quality.
 Examples of such laws include the following, which is by no means an exhaustive list.

 - The Food, Conservation, and Energy Act of 2008: Operates several programs that assist farmers to continue adopting new technologies to improve water management and protect water quality.
 A specific example is the Agricultural Water Enhancement Program.

 All states are subject to the federal regulations, and many have regulations that are even more stringent.
 Some examples include the following:

 - Western states (including the cotton states of California, Arizona and New Mexico): There is a long history of carefully allocating and monitoring water resources in the West.
 A summary of the efforts to sustain the water resources in the Western United States was compiled by Bell and Taylor (2008).23